vent mound

 Geologist

-We deploy Thetis for the third time this cruise over an area where shipboard systems indicate possible active hydrothermal venting.
+For the third time this cruise, we deploy the human-occupied vehicle (HOV) Thetis over an area where shipboard systems indicate possible active hydrothermal venting.
 Our first hint that active venting is occurring comes from the ship’s echo sounder.
-An echo sounder is an instrument that uses sound to determine the seafloor depth.
-A transmitter emits sound pulses into the water that continue to travel until they hit a reflective surface, such as a sandy bottom, where the sound wave will bounce off of the reflective surface and return to the echo sounder’s receiver as an echo.
-The time interval between the initiation of the sound pulse and its return from the bottom are used to determine the seafloor depth.
+An echo sounder is an instrument that uses sound to determine the sea-floor depth.
+A transmitter emits sound pulses into the water that continue to travel until they hit a reflective surface, such as a sandy bottom, where the sound wave will bounce off of the reflective surface and return (as an echo) to the echo sounder’s receiver.
+The time interval between the initiation of the sound pulse and its return from the bottom are used to determine the sea-floor depth.
 This information is displayed on a graphic recording device that prints the depth of returned echoes.
-“Noise” is sometimes picked up when the sound waves bounce off other reflective surfaces such as a school of fish, or in our case, upwelling bubbles from active venting.
+“Noise” is sometimes picked up when the sound waves bounce off other reflective surfaces, such as a school of fish, or in our case, upwelling bubbles from active venting.
 The trained eye of geologists on our science team recognize some of the incoming “noise” from the echo sounder as a possible result of active venting.

-The data acquired from the echo sounder is compared with a bathymetric map created from R/V Aegaeo’s SeaBeam multibeam sonar system.
-The SeaBeam data shows small basins 300-400 meters wide, and approximately 6-10 meters deeper than the surrounding seafloor.
+The data acquired from the echo sounder is compared with a bathymetric map created from the research vessel (R/V) Aegaeo’s SeaBeam multibeam sonar system.
+The SeaBeam data shows small basins 300 to 400 m wide, and about 6 to 10 m deeper than the surrounding sea floor.
 These correspond to the features in the echo sounder data that we interpret as upwelling bubbles.
-We decide to research these small basins using the Thetis.
+We decide to research these small basins using the HOV Thetis.

 HCMR geologists Christos Anagnostou and Andreas Siolas gather samples

-HCMR geologists Christos Anagnostou and Andreas Siolas gather samples collected by the Thetis for additional lab analysis.
+Hellenic Center for Marine Research geologists Christos Anagnostou (front) and Andreas Siolas gather samples collected by the human-occupied vehicle Thetis for additional lab analysis.
 Click image for larger view and image credit.

-Interesting observations were made during the dive, however more analysis needs to be conducted before conclusions can be made.
+We made some interesting observations during the dive; however, we need to conduct further analysis before conclusions can be made.
 Laboratory analysis of the collected samples should give us significant data that will help us to explain the natural hydrothermalism south of Milos Island.

 Sign up for the Ocean Explorer E-mail Update List.